What is the Advantage of Two-Phase Orthodontic Treatment?

 What if Treatment is Put Off?

-Delaying treatment may cause the necessity for more invasive treatment later on.
+Delaying two-phase orthodontic treatment may cause the necessity for more invasive treatment later on.
 These treatments may not completely fix any issues in your child’s smile.
 Early, two-phase orthodontic treatment is ideal for achieving lasting results.

 Phase One is important, because it lays the foundation for your child’s lasting, beautiful smile.
 It is designed to help the jaw develop in a way that will enable it to accommodate all of the permanent teeth, as well as improve the way both sides of the jaws fit together.
 Children may begin to show signs of jaw problems as they begin to grow and develop.
 An upper jaw that grows too much or is too narrow can be seen early on.
 Children over the age of six who have jaw discrepancy issues are great candidate for early orthodontic treatment.
-Also, children over the age of 8 who have crowded front teeth may also benefit from orthodontic treatment.
+Also, children over the age of 8 who have crowded front teeth may also benefit from two-phase orthodontic treatment.

 The Benefits of Early Planning